Chapter 15: The Voice

 However, I assumed that it was one or the other.
 It could not

-have been for poor performance, because I graduated A.I.T. at least in
+have been due to poor performance, as I graduated from A.I.T. in the top

-my class if I had only run the mile instead of walking it.
-There was a
+if I had only run the mile instead of walking it.
+There was a reason not

-reason for not running that mile.
-As the smallest kid in my junior high
+to run that mile.
+As the smallest kid in my junior high class, I often

 afterward, in the days since, I could feel a kind of slow smoldering